Kingxukai/linux/Documentation/arch/x86/boot.rst

 Protocol:	ALL
 ============	=================

-  If this field is nonzero, the root defaults to readonly.
-The use of this field is deprecated; use the "ro" or "rw" options on the command line instead.
+  If this field is nonzero, the woke root defaults to readonly.
+The use of this field is deprecated; use the woke "ro" or "rw" options on the command line instead.

 ============	===============================================